grew

 Install manifestsPer-file SHA256 snapshot (.MANIFEST.json) at install timeNone

-Installation receiptsProvenance and dependency metadata stored alongside the manifestMetadata stored in INSTALL_RECEIPT.json
+Installation receiptsProvenance and dependency metadata (INSTALL_RECEIPT.json) stored alongside the manifestMetadata stored in INSTALL_RECEIPT.json

 Integrity checkgrew verify + grew doctor snapshot checkNone

-Vulnerability scanningIntegrated vuln-scan via OSV.devNone (requires external tools)
+Vulnerability scanningIntegrated vuln-scan powered by OSV.devRequires external gems/tools

 HTTPS enforcementAt parse time β€” HTTP URLs rejected before downloadAt download time

-Path traversal protectionValidated at cellar, linker, and archive extraction layersPartial
+Path traversal protectionValidated at cellar, linker, loader, and archive extraction layersPartial

-Shell injection preventionNamespace setup uses positional parameters; systemd/launchd values escapedN/A
+Shell injection preventionNamespace setup uses positional parameters to eliminate injection risks; systemd ExecStart and launchd plist values properly escapedN/A

-Zip Slip protectionSymlink indirection attacks blocked during extractionPartial
+Zip Slip protectionSymlink indirection attacks blocked during tar/zip extractionPartial

-Command hardening-- end-of-options on all external commands (git, tar, etc.)Not consistently applied
+Command hardening-- end-of-options on all external commands (git, systemctl, launchctl, hdiutil, tar, etc.)Not consistently applied

 Gradual rollout: signature verification doesn't block installs until you add keys to etc/trusted-keys.
-Adopt security features at your own pace.
+Tap verification is opt-in via HOMEGREW_TAP_VERIFY.
+This lets you adopt security features incrementally.

 πŸ› οΈ Development